mattrglobal/oidc-client-bound-assertions-spec/spec.md

 # Usage of Decentralized Identifiers

+TODO improve this section

 [Decentralized identifiers](https://w3c.github.io/did-core/) are a resolvable identifier to a set of statements about the [did subject](https://w3c.github.io/did-core/#dfn-did-subjects) including a set of cryptographic material (e.g public keys).
 Using this cryptographic material, a [decentralized identifier](https://w3c.github.io/did-core/) can be used as an authenticatable identifier in a credential, rather than using a public key directly.

 ## Signed Credential Request using a Decentralized Identifier

-A Holder submitting a signed Credential Request can request, that the resulting credential be bound to the Holder through the usage of [decentralized identifiers](https://w3c.github.io/did-core/) by using the `did` field.
+A Credential Holder submitting a signed Credential Request can request, that the resulting credential be bound to the Credential Holder through the usage of [decentralized identifiers](https://w3c.github.io/did-core/) by using the `did` field.

-A Holder prior to submitting a credential request SHOULD validate that the CI supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.
+A Credential Holder prior to submitting a credential request SHOULD validate that the CI supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.

-The Holder SHOULD also validate that the CI supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.
+The Credential Holder SHOULD also validate that the CI supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.

 A CI processing a credential request featuring a [decentralized identifier](https://w3c.github.io/did-core/) MUST follow the following additional steps to validate the request.